MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/troubleshoot-sla-issues.md

 # Troubleshoot issues with service-level agreements in Customer Service

-This article explains various issues related to SLAs and provides reasons and steps to resolve them.
+This article explains the various issues related to SLAs and provides reasons and steps to resolve them.

 ## Troubleshoot issues with SLA creation